Scam messages have been sent out in the Tax Administration’s name. Read more about scams

 Read more in “being responsible for the unpaid transfer taxes on earlier sales” – Vastuu aiempien luovutusten varainsiirtoverosta (in Finnish and Swedish)

-If you bought a building on rented (=leased) land, the following two alternatives will apply:
+When you buy a building that is located on rented land, two different scenarios may apply:

-1. The building can be located on a lot for which there is a transferable contract of lease; this may mean that e.g. the local municipality owns the land, and it is permissible to transfer the rights of leasehold and rights of use to third parties without the owner’s consent.
-Check the appropriate contract text to ascertain transferability.
-If you buy or acquire a building on a rented land under such a contract, submit the transfer tax form, pay the tax (4%) and ask the National Land Survey of Finland to register the leasehold to yourself.
+1. You have bought a building located on land for which there is a transferable contract of lease.
+For example, the building is located on land rented out by the local municipality, the rental contract is fixed-term, and the rights of leasehold and rights of use to the land can be re-transferred without the owner’s consent.
+Check in the rental contract or its terms whether the leasehold right is transferable.
+If you purchase a building on rented land under this kind of contract, file the transfer tax return, pay the 3% tax (4%, if the sales contract was signed before 12 October 2023), and ask the National Land Survey of Finland to register the leasehold right to you.

-2. The building may have been bought without the land or without a transferable lease.
-Read more: Building, such as an allotment cottage
+2. You have bought just the building without the land or a transferable leasehold right to it.
+Read more: Building, e.g. an allotment cottage

 You must file and pay transfer tax if after a distribution of matrimonial assets, you get a unit of real estate that your ex-spouse and you owned together, or that your ex-spouse owned independently (this may be a 50-percent part of a house that you used to own jointly), and you are now paying an amount of money as a consideration, and this payment is financed from a source outside of your matrimonial property.